Best Men's Hiking Shorts of 2024

 He has held several volunteer leadership positions with outdoor organizations, including the Appalachian Trail Conservancy, the Student Conservation Association, and Outdoor Afro.
 In 2017, Tony was chosen as a 30 under 30 by the North American Association for Environmental Education.
 Through his work for the National Environmental Education Foundation, he spent many years organizing the annual National Public Lands Day, for which he was featured in the Washington Post.

-Tony is currently on the Partnership for the National Trail System (PNTS) board of directors and serves as co-chair of the board's Diversity, Equity, and Inclusion Committee.
+Tony is a former board member of the Partnership for the National Trail System (PNTS) and served as co-chair of the board's Diversity, Equity, and Inclusion Committee.